Robert Rooba

-Robert Rooba (born 2 September 1993 Tallinn, Estonia) is an Estonian professional ice hockey left winger who currently plays for KooKoo of the Liiga.
+Robert Rooba (born 2 September 1993) is an Estonian professional ice hockey left winger who currently plays for KooKoo of the Finnish Liiga.

-Rooba also represents Estonia in international play, serving as team captain.
+Internationally, Rooba has represented Estonia on numerous occasions.

 Playing career

 2000s

-Raised by Tallinn Purikad, Rooba played his first men's games in the 2007–2008 season in the Estonian League with his junior club and the U20 national team at just 14 years old.
+Raised by HC Purikad, Rooba played his first men's games in the 2007–2008 season in the Estonian League with his junior club and the U20 national team at just 14 years old.
 At 17, he moved to Espoo with his father Jüri Rooba and joined the Espoo Blues' C-juniors for the 2008–09 season.
 While living in Finland, Rooba was a distance learning student at Rocca al Mare School^{[ee]} in Tallinn, taking exams every couple of weeks.
 He was enticed to join the Blues by Hannu Järvenpää, who was the head coach of the Estonian U18 national team at the time.
 Järvenpää initially invited Rooba to practice with Kiekko-Espoo before he was promoted directly to the higher level with the Blues.